Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 ## Deploy with Alfresco Intelligence Services {#with-ai}

 By default, the [Alfresco Intelligence Services](https://docs.alfresco.com/intelligence/concepts/ai-welcome.html)(#LINK) feature is disabled.
-This example describes how to deploy ACS onto [EKS](https://aws.amazon.com/eks/){:target="_blank"} with Intelligence Services enabled.
+This example describes how to deploy Content Services onto [EKS](https://aws.amazon.com/eks/){:target="_blank"} with Intelligence Services enabled.

 The diagram below shows the deployment produced by this example: